Application Process for Physical Therapy Education

 Timeline for Admissions

 The University of Nebraska Medical Center DPT program participates in the Physical Therapist Centralized Application Service, known as PTCAS.
 Applicants must apply online using the PTCAS application.
 See application on the PTCAS website.
-In addition to completing the centralized application, applicants will be required to complete a brief UNMC Supplemental Application.
 Please be aware that it can take up to 5 weeks for PTCAS to complete the review and verification of your application.
 Students are encouraged to apply early.

 PTCAS Application deadline.
 All required application materials must be received by this deadline in order to be considered as an applicant.
 Applicants are strongly encouraged to check their application status on PTCAS.
 It is the responsibility of the applicant to insure all materials that must be submitted directly to the PT program have been received.